 When do we want them now?

-Peace in the blanket, frown like bacon.
+Peace in the blanket, fry them like bacon.

 And then they gave out the message to other young people that the police is their enemy, white cops are against them.

-And instead of the left, even President Obama repudiated them as President Trump did on both sides.
+And instead of the left, even President Obama repudiating them as President Trump did on both sides, Barack Obama invited the heads of the Black Lives Matter to the White House.

-I I can't believe that anyone in this country cannot be grateful at what this president is doing in trying to unite us.
+I can't believe that anyone in this country cannot be grateful at what this president is doing in trying to unite us.

 He cares about those folks who are living in those neighborhoods and who are stuck there.

-And I have to tell you Sean I know many of uh single black mothers and grandmothers who are living in those communities their their their livelihood is dependent on the government and so they cannot afford to move.
+And I have to tell you, Sean, I know many of senior black mothers and grandmothers who are living in those communities.

 And they were heartbroken and disappointed that he did not do it.